dnesteryuk/site_prism.vcr/README.md

 The purpose of this gem is to give an easy way for integrating [SitePrism](https://github.com/natritmeyer/site_prism) (it is Page Object Model DSL for Capybara) and [VCR](https://github.com/vcr/vcr) (it is a powerful tool for recording and stubbing HTTP interactions).

 Such integration allows you to write acceptance tests more easily since you receive handy tool for managing VCR cassettes.
 Those cassettes can be easily linked with SitePrism elements (in fact, Capybara elements since SitePrism doesn't have own elements).
-Afterwards those linked cassettes can be used for stubbing external API responses while clicking on a element that cassettes are defined for.
+Afterwards those linked cassettes can be used for stubbing external API responses while clicking on an element that cassettes are defined for.

 ## Features